magento/devdocs/src/guides/v2.3/ext-best-practices/phpstorm/built-in-upgrade-compatibility-tool.md

 **Advantages from using this inspection:**

-*  all problems are gathered in one place
+*  All problems are gathered in one place
-*  there are links to the problem files, a stored report in json format, links to the web page with detailed descriptions of all the error codes
+*  There are links to the problem files, a stored report in json format, links to the web page with detailed descriptions of all the error codes
-*  this report can be easily used from the merchant, management or agency side
+*  This report can be easily used from the merchant, management or agency side
-*  there is a complexity score that helps measure the upgrade complexity
+*  There is a complexity score that helps measure the upgrade complexity

 Before using it, you should configure the built-in UCT in a same way to the CLI Run Configuration.
 All fields, as above, are described in the Upgrade Compatibility Tool Run Configuration section and are more detailed